 “a place where the sea meets the land… ”

-Clearly you’d like to fill your itinerary to the top with all the stops along the route to make the best of this amazing road trip.
-Many visitors attempt to snap a shot of every other turnout and natural feature since the scenes appear to be straight out of the movies.
-One place however keeps eluding tourists since the entrance is not overly emphasized anywhere along the PCH.
+You’d like to fill your itinerary, top to bottom, with all sorts of stops along the “route 1” to make the best of this fantastic life-lasting road trip.
+Many visitors attempt to snap a shot on every turnout.
+Unimaginable natural features appear to come straight out of Natural Geographic journal.
+One place, in particular, keeps eluding tourists since the entrance is not overly emphasized anywhere along the PCH.

 Free parking at Point lobos state park